Island Peak Climb from Chhukung 2026, 2027!

 Island Peak (Imja Tse) is one of the most popular trekking peaks in the Everest region, at an elevation of 6,169 meters, located between Mt.
 Ama Dablam and Lhotse.
 The Everest Expedition team, led by Briton Eric Shipton, made an epic journey to the top of the Imja Tse Peak in 1952 for the first time; since then, it has become the most legendary peak in Nepal.
 Lhotse Glacier, Imja Glacier, Amphulapcha Glacier, Chhukung Glacier, and Ama Dablam Glacier all surround Imja Tse.
 He named it Island Peak because it sits in the middle of the glacier, resembling an island in a sea of ice.
 Now it is known as Island Peak.

-The trip starts from Chhukung village, where you will meet our Sherpa guide/porter, who will give brief instructions about the trip plan.
-You have the option to walk to Chhukung by yourself, either from Jiri, Salleri, or Lukla, or if you need assistance, we are happy to organize a full trip also.
-We propose the 3-Day Island Peak Climbing Itinerary from Chhukung for your better option. option.
+The trip starts from Chhukung, where you will meet our Sherpa guide/porter, who will give brief instructions about the trip plan.
+You have the option to walk to Chhukung by yourself from Jiri, Salleri, or Lukla, or if you need assistance, we are happy to organize a complete trip for you.
+We recommend the 3-Day Island Peak Climbing Itinerary starting from Chhukung as the best option for you.
 The trail passes through the glacier moraine originating from Lhotse, continues to the Imja Khola (stream), and leads to the Island Peak Base Camp at an elevation of 5,200 m.
 There are slabs and boulders near High Camp (5,600 m), and the trail becomes harder from here up to the summit; it requires mountaineering skills for the 300 meters on a snowy ridge, using ropes, crampons, and ice axes.
 Finally, you will conquer the top of Island Peak, making history in your life.
 Then descend to Chhukung for your destination.

 Highlights